 “I think over the four years, SYLP® has hosted about 3,000 students and teachers from all over Delaware, even some into Maryland, which is quite remarkable,” said Karen Campbell, vice president of special projects at the Siegfried Group.

 “What today is about is helping each of you as teachers bring this program to life in your classroom,” Campbell continued.
 “This approach actually is very powerful because, as teachers, you play such a key role in your students’ lives.
 Unlike the live event, where there’s a big stage and audience, you’re going to be able to bring this program right to where your students are, helping them grow as leaders.”

 SYLP®, created by Lerner alumnus Rob Siegfried ’81 and founder and CEO of the Siegfried Group, is designed to “help young people build individual leadership, enabling them to enrich their personal and professional lives, now and in their future.”

-Siegfried employees Kevin Keegan, vice president and regional market leader, Amy Devlin, managing director, and Brendah Walyemwa, director of employee inclusion and advancement led the virtual training session and are featured in SYLP®-produced materials.
+Siegfried employees Kevin Keegan, senior vice president and regional market leader, Amy Devlin, vice president, and Brendah Walyemwa, acting director of employee engagement, inclusion and advancement, led the virtual training session and are featured in SYLP®-produced materials.